yuxuanwu17/yuxuanwu17/README.md

 Here are some ideas to get you started:
 -->
 - 😄 I'm currently a master of computational biology (MSCB) in CMU
-- 🔭 I’m currently working on LeetCode to enhance my algorithms ability
-- 🌱 I’m currently looking for internship and hoping to be a full stack developer / data analyst
+- 🌱 I’m currently looking for a full time job in SDE / DS field
-- 👯 I’m looking to collaborate on the Kaggle competition
+- 👯 Here is my survival proof in 11785 https://www.kaggle.com/yuxuanwucmu
 - 📫 How to reach me: yuxuan.wu17@gmail.com
 - 😳 For more details, you could turn to my personal blog: https://yuxuanwu17.github.io/